gamesbook/pyprototypr/docs/additional_concepts.rst

 ==================================
 `↑ <table-of-contents_>`_

-An important concept in **pyprototypr** is understanding the different types of values and how they are used.
+An important concept in **protograf** is understanding the different types of values and how they are used.

 Values are typically associated with a property, and affect how a shape